VSRonin/QtModelUtilities/README.markdown

 ### Contributing

+Contributions are welcome.
-Contributions welcome, just submit a pull request on the [project's GitHub page](https://github.com/VSRonin/QtModelUtilities)
+You can either [open a ticket](https://github.com/VSRonin/QtModelUtilities/issues) or submit a pull request on the [project's GitHub page](https://github.com/VSRonin/QtModelUtilities).

+Contributed code should adhere to the [Qt Coding Style Guide](https://wiki.qt.io/Qt_Coding_Style)